 When I was 13, pretty much everything I knew about sex was from fan fiction.
 And from what I could tell, it was awesome.
-In my very sheltered, inexperienced mind, sex was something that happened between elves, wizards, vampires, and my favorite characters from movies and TV shows.
-My preferred stories always involved a lot of discussion about consent, followed by lots of whole-hearted experimentation.
+In my very sheltered, inexperienced mind, sex was something that happened between elves, wizards, vampires, and my favourite characters from movies and TV shows.
+My favourite stories always involved a lot of discussion about consent, followed by lots of whole-hearted experimentation.
 While my friends opened their minds to sex by debating whether this drunken teen put it in that drunken teen, I stayed focused on more intriguing questions—like what it would be like if Harry and Ron got it on.

 For her, the way the stories' nuances and arcs incorporated the emotional and rational parts of sex was refreshing.
-It appealed because "it gave back the power to chicks in some ways.
-It felt like one of the few places that women or girls were in control of a sexually-based narrative."
+It appealed because: "it gave back the power to chicks in some ways.
+It felt like one of the few places that women or girls were in control of a sexually-based narrative".

 During her teens, young adult author Danielle Binks was one of the people churning out the stories Isobelle and I were devouring.
 She estimates that over the years she was active, she wrote over 400,000 words of fanfic, involving characters from Buffy, One Tree Hill, Once and Again, Gilmore Girls, and Veronica Mars.
-Like me, she came to the genre as a young adolescent with an interest in sex and not a lot of information.
+Like me, she came to it as a young adolescent with an interest in sex and not a lot of information.
 For her, reading and later writing these stories was a way to engage with the shows she loved on a deeper level, connect with other fans, and navigate her own understanding of gender and sexuality.

-"It should come as a surprise for no one that we have a diversity problem around gender and sexuality, in everything from books to TV to film," says Danielle.
+"It should come as a surprise for no one that we have a diversity problem around gender and sexuality, in everything from books to TV to film", says Danielle.
 She suggests that when kids encounter sex for the first time in the mainstream media and find it lacking they turn inwards.
 Fan fiction is a welcoming avenue for self-exploration and working out what you like.

 It's this ability of fan fiction to push against broad presentations of sex and gender that makes it such a popular educational source.
 "The nature of it means there is then the opportunity to view sexuality as fluid, rather than static," says Joseph.